Bahadur Shah of Gujarat: Deccan campaign

+Conquest of Malwa

-When Malwa's Sultán Mahmúd II and his sons were being conveyed to the fortress of Champaner, Ráisingh, Rája of Pál, endeavoured to rescue them.
+When Malwa's Sultan Mahmúd II and his sons were being conveyed to the fortress of Champaner, Raisingh, Raja of Pal, endeavoured to rescue them.
 The attempt failed, and the prisoners were put to death by their guards.
-In 1531, on Bahádur's return from Burhánpur to Dhár, hearing that Silhadi, the chief of Raisen in east Málwa kept in captivity certain women who had belonged to the harem of Sultán Násir-ud-dín of Málwa, Bahádur marched against him and forced him to surrender and embrace Islám.
-The chief secretly sent to the Rána of Chitor for aid and delayed handing over Raisen.
-On learning this Bahádur dispatched a force to keep Chitor in check and pressed the siege.
+In 1531, on Bahadur's return from Burhanpur to Dhar, hearing that Silhadi, the chief of Raisen in east Malwa kept in captivity certain women who had belonged to the harem of Sultan Nasir-ud-din of Malwa, Bahadur marched against him Tnd laid siege on Raisen.
+Request was sent to Rana Vikramaditya Singh of Chitor for aid and delayed handing over Raisen.
+On learning this Bahadur dispatched a force to keep Chitor in check and pressed the siege.
 At his own request, Silhadi was sent to persuade the garrison to surrender.
 But their reproaches stung him so sharply, that, joining with them, they sallied forth sword in hand and were all slain.
-Raisen fell into Bahádur's hands, and this district together with those of Bhilsa and Chanderi were entrusted to the government of Sultán Alam Lodhi.
+Raisen fell into Bahadur's hands, and this district together with those of Bhilsa and Chanderi were entrusted to the government of Sultan Alam Lodhi.
 The king now went to Gondwana to hunt elephants, and, after capturing many, employed his army in reducing Gagraon and other minor fortresses.
 In 1532, he advanced against Chittor, but raised the siege on receiving an enormous ransom.
 Shortly afterwards his troops took the strong fort of Ranthambhore.

-About this time on receipt of news that the Portuguese were usurping authority, the Sultán repaired to Diu.
-Before he arrived the Portuguese had taken to flight, leaving behind them an enormous gun which the Sultán ordered to be dragged to Chámpáner.
+About this time on receipt of news that the Portuguese were usurping authority, the Sultan repaired to Diu.
+Before he arrived the Portuguese had taken to flight, leaving behind them an enormous gun which the Sultan ordered to be dragged to Champaner.